United States Marine Corps History Division

-The United States Marine Corps History Division is a branch of Headquarters Marine Corps tasked with researching, writing, and maintaining the History of the United States Marine Corps.
+The United States Marine Corps History Division is an arm of the Headquarters Marine Corps tasked with researching, writing, and maintaining the History of the United States Marine Corps.
 It also provides reference and research assistance; preserves personal experiences and observations through oral history interviews; and deploys field historians to record history in the making.
 It is headquartered at Marine Corps Base Quantico in Virginia.

 History

 The History Division was formed on 8 September 1919, by Order Number 53 of Commandant of the Marine Corps George Barnett as the Historical Section of the Department of the Adjutant and Inspector.
 After World War II, the organization was known as "Marine Corps History and Museums Division" until the splitting of the division in 2005 in order to create the National Museum of the Marine Corps.

 Organization

 The United States Marine Corps History Division is a staff organization with the primary task of researching and writing the Marine Corps’ official history.
 The unit is not a division-sized military formation.
 It is organized into four branches: